50 Mesmerizing Attractions in the Southwest

 38. Dripping Springs Natural Area

-Dripping Springs is a gorgeous trail right outside of Las Cruces, New Mexico, which also has some interesting historical significance.
+Dripping Springs is a gorgeous trail right outside of Las Cruces, New Mexico.
+Beautiful as it is, the area also holds some interesting historical significance.
 The beautiful Organ Mountains provide the most spectacular backdrop for this 1.5 mile out-and-back hike.
 The organ mountains were named as so for their steep, needle like spires which resemble organ pipes.
 Wildlife is abundant particularly desert mule deer and coyotes, however, a rare mountain lion sighting is not unheard of.
 The peace and quiet out here in the middle of nowhere in the southern New Mexico desert alone is enough to justify looking into this trail.

-The small waterfall at the end and exploring old sanatorium ruins from the early 1900’s are just extra bonuses to hiking this wonderful trail.
-Boyd’s sanatorium was once used to house tuberculosis patients and the abandoned building is both fascinating and creepy – I wouldn’t be surprised if the ruins are now haunted.
-This trail is so secluded and natural, really a rare treasure.
-And the remote drive to get out here is as picturesque as the trail itself and I found myself hopping in and out of the car to take many pictures – fortunately there is not much traffic out this way!
+The small waterfall at the end and old sanatorium ruins from the early 1900’s are just extra bonuses you will come across while hiking this wonderful trail.
+Boyd’s sanatorium was once used to house tuberculosis patients and the abandoned building is both fascinating and creepy.
+I wouldn’t be surprised if the ruins are now haunted.
+This area is pretty secluded, and thus, the trail remains quiet.
+And the remote drive to get out here is as picturesque as the trail itself.
+In fact, I found myself hopping in and out of the car to take many pictures – fortunately there is not much traffic out this way!

 Location: Las Cruces, New Mexico